EdwinVW/dapr-workshop/Assignment06/step-by-step.md

 1. Open the file `src/Simulation/Program.cs` in VS Code.

-1. Remove the first line where an instance of the `HttpClient` instance is created.
+1. Remove the first line of the `Main` method where an instance of the `HttpClient` instance is created.

 1. Replace the creation of a `HttpTrafficControlService` instance with the creation of a `MqttTrafficControlService` instance: